Rediensch/SimpleEVSE-WiFi-adding-plug-temperature-sensor/README.md

-# SimpleEVSE-WiFi-adding-plug-temperature-sensor protection against burning marode mains jack at high currents (16A)
+# SimpleEVSE-WiFi-adding-plug-temperature-sensor protection against burning marode mains jack at high currents (until 16A)
 This lowers the charging current (pulswide) mains plug temperature dependet by use of the A0 A/D pin of D1 Mini Hardware is easy, glue a NTC temperature sensor  SEMI833ET (source: Reichelt Elektronik) inside mains plug.
 Change the mains cable by one with additional 2 wires for the temperature sensor.